ruili3/dynamic-multiframe-depth/README.md

 ## KITTI Odometry Data

-We mainly use the KITTI Odometry dataset for training and testing, you can follow the steps below to prepare the dataset.
+We mainly use the KITTI Odometry dataset for training and testing, and you can follow the steps below to prepare the dataset.

 1. Download the color images and calibration files from the [official website](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
 We use the [improved ground truth depth](http://www.cvlibs.net/datasets/kitti/eval_depth_all.php) for training and evaluation.
 2. Unzip the color images and calibration files into ```../data```.
 Transfer the initial lidar depth maps to the given format using script ```data_loader/scripts/preprocess_kitti_transfer_gtdepth_to_odom.py```.